LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 ## 7. Ending my nerd path

 I first wanted to call this chapter __"To be continued"__ and add new chapters to my nerd path.
 But I think it won't be continued.
 I don't want to make my living as a developer.
 I love technology!
 I'll develop in my free time, I'll learn new technologies, automate stuff I could do way quicker manually, be the number one contact for my family, friends, and colleagues to ask technical questions.
 For me, it's some kind of relaxation if I can develop after a stressful day.

 However, I have taken a new path.
 I moved to Copenhagen to start my master's in _[Technology Entrepreneurship](https://www.dtu.dk/english/education/msc/programmes/technology-entrepreneurship)_ [@DTU](https://www.dtu.dk/english).
 I wanted to risk something, go out of my comfort zone, try something new, get to know inspiring people from all over the world, and just calm down a bit after my time at the Corona-Warn-App.
 However, I want to work on more projects that are meaningful form me.
 I want to find something with impact.
 It might sound cheesy, but I want to change something in the world, tackle the big challenges, and leave a better world.

-Right now I'm already one, and a half months into this program, and I love it.
+Right now I'm already three, and a half months into this program, and I love it.
 It's just an inspiring environment where everything seems to be possible.
 I already got my first megalomaniac idea.
 More on that later when I make that dream come true.

+Along the way, I also started working as a freelancer.
+More about that [here](/services).

 <small>Wood picture: https://unsplash.com/photos/q2Fyzn-KJOQ</small>

 <base-thanks>
-    Niklas & Leo
+    Thank's to Niklas and Leo for proofreading.
 </base-thanks>